SACAS went Global

 Expectations of External Assessors, Auditors, Industry Experts, and Partners

 Associate auditors, assessors, experts, and other partners expect SACAS Ireland to be a reliable business partner that offers sustainable opportunities.
-They seek cooperation based on mutual respect and partnership and recognition of achievements, professional development opportunities, and attractive growth prospects.
+They seek cooperation based on mutual respect and partnership, recognizing achievements, offering professional development opportunities, and providing attractive growth prospects.

 Auditor Policy: Competent, experienced, and dedicated auditors are essential for delivering value-generating services and ensuring customer satisfaction.
-SACAS Ireland aims to build and maintain long-term, successful partnerships with its auditors through respectful interactions, performance-based recognition, and engaging assignments.
+SACAS Ireland strives to foster and sustain long-term, mutually beneficial partnerships with its auditors through respectful interactions, performance-based recognition, and engaging assignments.

 Expectations of Society, Government, and Accreditation Bodies

-SACAS Ireland is a certification service provider monitored by INAB, an accredited organization recognized by the International Accreditation Forum (IAF).
-INAB's primary responsibility is to ensure that SACAS Ireland adheres to all relevant regulations and laws while offering certification services.
+SACAS Ireland is a certification service provider monitored by INAB.
+INAB's primary responsibility is to ensure that SACAS Ireland complies with all relevant regulations and laws while providing certification services.
 Like any responsible organization, SACAS Ireland is also expected to contribute positively to society.

 Shareholder Expectations